Warm Mineral Springs (spring): Architecture

 The buildings serving the springs have been attributed to Sarasota School of Architecture architect Jack West and were constructed sometime in the late 1950s.
 The entry building contains a gift shop, locker rooms, showers, and a restaurant.

 A separate circular structure dubbed the "Cyclorama" contains a 226 x 13 ft 360-degree mural, with some 3-D figures, depicting nine scenes of Ponce de Leon's arrival in Florida in 1513 and his search for a fountain of youth, since Warm Mineral Springs is thought to have been that particular fountain.
 The Cyclorama was created as part of the 1959 commemorations for the 400th anniversary of Tristan de Luna's settlement of Pensacola, the first in "La Florida."
 The large mural was painted by local Sarasota artist Don Putman and originally, was accompanied by a 22-minute narration by Lowell Thomas.
-The Cyclorama has been closed since the 1970s and its fate is unknown.
+The Cyclorama has been closed since the 1970s and its fate is unknown although restoration efforts of the park facilities are underway following the devastation of Hurricane Ian.